Sean-Toroghi/Algorithm/Summary/1-core_alg.md

 2. Coding phase converts the designed algorithm into a program.
 3. Implement/deploy, which requires to design a production environment for the code to be run at.
 For data-intensive algorithms, a data ingress pipeline and the strategy to cache and store data may need to be designed.

+__Fine-tune algorithm__
+- Does the alg. generate the expected results?
+- Is the alg. in hand, the most optimal approach?
+- Does the alg. perform the same in a real world scenario (larger dataset, adverserial attack, edge cases, ...)

 Design of an algorithms requires to satisfy both functional (exact required specification and expected features) and non-functional (preformance, scalability, usability, and accuracy) requirements.

+__Analyze algorithm__
+- space complexity: runtime memory requirements
+- time complexity: time the alg. will take to run